Last updated April 2025

 Picture Framing

 You can tackle most frame-up jobs on your own.
-If your pieces are standard-sized, you can buy inexpensive premade frames for them.
+If your pieces are standard-sized, you can buy inexpensive premade frames.
 If you have odd-sized art or want customized frames and mats, several websites allow you to enter measurements and shop from hundreds of frames.
 The store ships your products and you assemble everything.
 In our experience, this is a relatively simple (but not totally goof-proof) task.

 Rental Car Insurance

-If you don’t own a car (and therefore don’t have auto insurance), or you want to protect against risks not covered by your auto insurance or credit card companies (loss of use fees is a biggie), consider buying your own standalone policy, rather than paying for the expensive plan offered by the rental company.
+If you don’t own a car (and lack auto insurance), or you want to protect against risks not covered by your auto insurance or credit card companies (loss of use fees is a biggie), consider buying your own standalone policy, rather than paying for the expensive plan offered by the rental company.
 If you’re an American Express cardholder, for example, you can pay a flat $25 fee and get good primary rental car insurance coverage, which means that, unlike the plans offered by the rental companies, if there’s a problem no claim is filed with your regular auto insurer.

 Restaurant Ordering Services